masterkram/nuxt-crud/packages/docs/content/index.md

 ::u-page-section
 #title
-Everything You Need For Your Admin Panel Project.
+Everything You Need For Your CRUD Project.

 #features
   :::u-page-feature